 - Separate them from the fruit.
 Slice the tomato horizontally, so the stem is on top.
 Scoop the seeds out into a bowl or mason jar.

 - Add a bit of water to the vessel to help with the fermentation process.
-The purpose of this step is to separate the seeds from the gelatinous sac that protects it.
+The purpose of this step is to separate the seeds from the gelatinous sac that protects them.

 - Place the jar in a warm spot and let it sit for 2 - 3 days, or until a moldy film forms on top.